forentfraps/ctfwriteups/sekaictf2024/x64_extension/WRITEUP.md

 ![TRkJMd-DtZM](https://github.com/user-attachments/assets/cae6e0ca-24f6-47be-9b5a-e99a62fbdc21)

-Locating the function which read the contents, it seems that theres only 1 funcion before the program starts processing the output
+Locating the function which read the contents, it seems that theres only 1 function before the program starts processing the output

 ![image](https://github.com/user-attachments/assets/acac40b5-a427-4d04-ab6b-15ac569858e0)